cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 # Damariscotta River cruise data

 For this tutorial we’re going to use some water column data from the Damariscotta River.
-The data spans XX years and is at four locations along the river.
+The data spans 3 years and is at four locations along the river.

-The data file is called `DamariscottaRiverData.csv` and is [in the GitHub repository](https://github.com/cathmmitchell/plottingOceanDataWithR).
-If you haven’t already, please download the file and put save it in your working directory.
+The data file is called `DamariscottaRiverData.csv` and is [in the data folder in the GitHub repository](https://github.com/cathmmitchell/plottingOceanDataWithR).
+If you haven’t already, please download the file and save it in your working directory.
 You can download the file by:

 1. Click on the file name